Versions :<123456Live>

 Nicolás Maduro has retained power in Venezuela despite widespread skepticism, with much help from a government-controlled electoral council.
 Allegations of voter suppression and irregularities, such as closing borders and blocking vote tallies, have fuelled international criticism.
 Many countries, including the US and EU, have rejected the results, calling for a transparent vote count.

-International election observers have found Venezuela’s recent election to be transparent and credible.
-Despite winning by a narrowslim victorymargin, a careful review confirmed Nicolás Maduro's win was verified by a thorough review processvictory.
+International election observers have found Venezuela’s recent election transparent and credible.
+Despite winning by a slim margin, a careful review confirmed Nicolás Maduro's victory.
 The refusal to recognize this result undermines Venezuelan democracy and stability, fueling unrest.
 Acknowledging the outcome would respect the will of the Venezuelan people.

 Metaculus Prediction